[Day #66 PyATS Series] DHCP Lease Monitoring Across Vendors Using pyATS for Cisco [Python for Network Engineer]

 Configuration & vendor mapping

-• VENDOR_CMD_MAP centralizes per-platform commands.
-This keeps collection logic generic; to extend support add platform keys (e.g., junos, f5) and vendor-specific commands.
+VENDOR_CMD_MAPcentralizes per-platform commands.
+This keeps collection logic generic; to extend support add platform keys (e.g.,junos,f5) and vendor-specific commands.

 Collection phase

-• For each available command (some vendors may return None for a command), it executes and saves raw output to disk with save_text() to provide full forensic evidence for audits and debugging.
+Nonefor a command), it executes and saves raw output to disk withsave_text()to provide full forensic evidence for audits and debugging. - It then runs best-effort parsers (

-• It then runs best-effort parsers (parse_dhcp_binding_raw and parse_snoop_binding_raw) to produce structured lists that are easier to analyze.
+parse_dhcp_binding_rawandparse_snoop_binding_raw) to produce structured lists that are easier to analyze.

 Parsers

-• The parsers are intentionally conservative and robust to differences in vendor output.
+- The parsers are intentionally conservative and robust to differences in vendor output.
 They use regex to extract IP and MAC, and fallback heuristics if the exact format differs.

-• For production, replace or augment these with genie.parse() structured outputs when the device parser exists.
+genie.parse()structured outputs when the device parser exists.
 That yields much more stable data.

 Monitoring rounds

-• The script runs MONITOR_ROUNDS of polling to capture changes over time (useful for lease churn and transient events).
+MONITOR_ROUNDSof polling to capture changes over time (useful for lease churn and transient events). - Each sample is saved in

 Analysis

-• Flags stale server entries where the server reports a lease but no snooping binding exists on switches (indicating the client is not reachable on access layer or snooping is misconfigured).
+ip_to_macsfrom server bindings and flags IPs that map to more than one MAC (IP conflict). - Flags stale server entries where the server reports a lease but no snooping binding exists on switches (indicating the client is not reachable on access layer or snooping is misconfigured).

-• You can extend this function to:
+- You can extend this function to:

-• detect rogue DHCP servers by correlating DHCPOFFER origin IPs with an allowlist,
+show ip dhcp poolparsing), - detect rogue DHCP servers by correlating DHCPOFFER origin IPs with an allowlist,

-• detect short lease churn (high rate of re-lease for same MAC) — possible sign of client misbehavior.
+- detect short lease churn (high rate of re-lease for same MAC) — possible sign of client misbehavior.

 Output

-• The script writes summary/report.json under results/<run_id>/summary/report.json which contains everything: pre/post parsed data, monitor samples and anomaly lists.
+summary/report.jsonunderresults/<run_id>/summary/report.jsonwhich contains everything: pre/post parsed data, monitor samples and anomaly lists.
 This is the artifact to attach to change tickets or ingest into ES.

 testbed.yml Example